 This post may contain affiliate links which won’t change your price but will share some commission.

-So, I have decided in all my motherly wisdom of 17 years and counting to initiate and commandeer one night a week as family games night!
+So, in all my motherly wisdom of 18 years and counting, I have decided to initiate and commandeer one night a week as family games night!
 We bust out our favorite games, and the entire family is required to be in attendance.
-At first, my idea was met with groans from my “teenagers” and exuberant excitement from my youngest.
-But over the past couple of weeks since its inception, this little family of mine has come to fully adopt this new fangled idea of mine and our family game night is now one filled with hours of fun and lots of laughs as we connect as a family.
+At first, my idea was met with my “teenagers” groans and exuberant excitement from my youngest.
+But over the past couple of weeks since its inception, this little family of mine has come to adopt this new-fangled idea fully, and our family game night is filled with hours of fun and lots of laughs as we connect as a family.

 The greatest gift we can give our kids is our time.
-Even if your teens mumble and complain at first, they crave quality time with you, a lot more than you think!
-And a night of fun family games provides an easy no-pressure environment to connect and play together and enjoy each other’s company!
+Even if your teens mumble and complain at first, they crave quality time with you more than you think!
+And a night of fun family games provides an easy no-pressure environment to connect, play together, and enjoy each other’s company!

 After much trial and error, the games that made our list were hashed out in lengthy convos within our tribe.
-My kids are 17, 14, and 10.
-Having older kids does help with gameplay, but most of these games will work with young children as well.
+My kids are 18, 15, and 11.
+Having older kids does help with gameplay, but most of these games will also work with young children.
 Most of these games are approved for players of all ages.
 Yep, that means you too, friend!
 We all need more play in our lives.

 Here Is Our Humble List Of The Best Family Games: